Banki Mongra: Coal Mining in Banki Mongra

-Other mines are no longer active.
+The other mines are no longer active.

-The coal production in the area is now primarily carried out in Banki Main Mine and Surakachhar 5&6 Inclines.
+The coal production in the area is now primarily carried out in the "Banki Main Mine" and "Surakachhar 5&6 Inclines".
 These mines are the key contributors to coal production in Banki Mongra, serving the energy and industrial needs of the region and beyond.

 Economic importance

-The mining operations in Banki Mongra and the surrounding areas form a backbone for Korba's industrial sector, as Korba is known as the Power Capital of Chhattisgarh due to its coal-based power plants.
+The mining operations in Banki Mongra and the surrounding areas form a backbone for Korba's industrial sector, as Korba is known as the "Power Capital of Chhattisgarh" due to its coal-based power plants.
 The coal from these mines supports power generation and industries, both locally and across the state.

 Despite the industrial activity, some parts of Banki Mongra still retain areas of natural vegetation.
 Trees and shrubland exist in pockets, especially in areas away from active mining.
 While there are no major rivers directly flowing through Banki Mongra, the broader Korba region is drained by rivers like the Hasdeo River.

 The specific area of Banki Mongra in square kilometers is not readily available in public records, as it is primarily recognized as a mining region rather than an administrative entity with clearly defined boundaries.